 The Last Leaf

-This story by William Porter (aka O. Henry) is one that most who read it never forget.
+This story by O. Henry is one that most who read it never forget.
 Two young women trying to make a living as artists share an apartment in New York City.
 One of them becomes very sick, and believes that she will die when the last leaf falls from an ivy plant on the wall opposite her window.
 An unlikely figure (an old, alcoholic, failed artist who rarely has a nice word for anyone) helps to save her.
 However, his act of kindness comes at a very high cost.
-Themes: friendship, defeatism vs. hope, compassion, sacrifice, art.
+Themes include friendship, defeatism vs. hope, compassion, sacrifice, art.
 More…

 After Twenty Years